-If your daughter or son is unable to attend school please let us know immediately by telephoning or emailing the school:
+If your child is unable to attend school, please let us know immediately by emailing (or telephoning) the school:

 It is recognised that regular and punctual attendance at school is both a legal requirement and is essential if young people are to maximise their educational opportunities.
 Young people should be punctual to school; they should aim to get to school for 8.40am to give them time to get to their first lesson which starts punctually at 8.45am.
-The school is open from 7.45am every morning should your daughter/son wish to arrive earlier and go to our breakfast club, eat breakfast and be fully prepared for the day’s learning ahead.
+The school is currently open from 7.45am until 5.00pm (Monday to Thursday) and 4.30pm (Friday).
+The total time this amounts to in a typical week is 45 hours and 45 minutes.

 Please give the following information: